Chapter 2 – The First Step: Confirm the Diagnosis

 1- General Ophthalmologist

-A graduate of a medical school (MD or DO), followed by residency in ophthalmology.
+A graduate of a medical school (MD or DO), followed by a residency in ophthalmology.
 Ophthalmologists are licensed to diagnose and treat eye diseases and disorders with medicine, surgery, glasses or contact lenses.

 2- Specialist Ophthalmologist

 There are many subspecialties in ophthalmology, such as retina, glaucoma, neuro-ophthalmology, cornea, cataracts, etc. These ophthalmologists have completed specialty residency programs.

 A graduate of an accredited school of optometry (OD), optometrists are licensed to diagnose eye diseases and disorders.
 There are various levels of licensure for optometrists, depending upon state law and level of advanced education:

 - Diagnose and treat eye disease and disorders except for glaucoma

 - Diagnose and treat eye disease and disorders including glaucoma